 Obit: JSG 30 (2006) pp267-72

 Glass: Chailey, – St Peter; Shipley

-Howard Martin Otho Travers (always called Martin, 1886-1948) trained in glass making under C Whall at the Royal College of Art and also studied architecture, especially while he was articled to Sir J N Comper, whom he briefly assisted, along with Arthur Beresford Pite (1861-1934), before starting his own practice around 1912 with an emphasis from the beginning on stained glass.
-However, though never registered as an architect, he did design several churches, mostly fairly modest and with a fair degree of assistance on the technical side.
+Howard Martin Otho Travers (always called Martin, 1886-1948) trained in glass making under C Whall at the Royal College of Art and also studied architecture, especially while he was articled to Sir J N Comper, whom he briefly assisted, along with Arthur Beresford Pite (1861-1934).
+Travers started his own practice around 1912 and had a special emphasis from the beginning on stained glass.
+However, though never registered as an architect, he did design several churches, mostly fairly modest and with assistance on the technical side, mostly from Thomas Francis Wiltshire Grant (1885-1965), the son of W L Grant of Sittingbourne.
 He was a member of the Art Workers Guild and after his appointment in 1925 as chief instructor in stained glass at the Royal College of Art became a revered and highly influential teacher of the next generation, including glass-makers such as L Lee.
 At the same time he led an at times intriguing personal life.
 Shortly after his appointment to the College he gave up the studio he had previously rented at Lowndes and Drury.
 His stained glass was strongly influenced by Comper and C15 examples and he also both designed fittings and illustrated various High Church publications.
 As with others who designed mostly for Anglo-Catholic churches at the time, his fittings tended to take their inspiration more from the baroque than the gothic.

 Lit: P E Blagdon-Gamlen: Martin Travers, A Handlist of his Works, 1997; R Warrener and M Yelton: Martin Travers (1886-1948): an Appreciation, 2003

 Designed: Brighton and Hove, – St Cuthman, Whitehawk (1937-38 – bombed and rebuilt to a different design)